 Relevant information

-NZ Police will make an initial decision as to whether Information shared by IR under this Agreement is required for any of the purposes set out in this Agreement, within 90 days of receipt of that Information.
-If NZ Police decides that it no longer requires the Information, it will inform IR of that decision within 14 days of making the decision.
+A Requesting Agency will make an initial decision as to whether Information shared by IR under this Agreement is required for any of the purposes set out in this Agreement, within 90 days of receipt of that Information.
+If a Requesting Agency decides that it no longer requires the Information, it will inform IR of that decision within 14 days of making the decision.

-Information that is shared and held by NZ Police that is required for any of the purposes set out in this Agreement will be retained by NZ Police for as long as required.
+Information that is shared and held by a Requesting Agency that is required for any of the purposes set out in this Agreement will be retained by that Requesting Agency for as long as required and in accordance with the Public Records Act 2005 and any applicable disposal authorities under that Act.
 Given that matters concerning Serious Crimes are usually complex, this retention period may extend over a number of years, both for active cases and in situations involving cold cases.
-Destruction thereafter is subject to the requirements of the Public Records Act 2005 and any applicable disposal authorities under that Act.

 Information that is not relevant or no longer required

-Information shared with NZ Police by SEEMail that is not required by NZ Police for the purposes set out in this Agreement will be deleted from operational files within 90 days of the non-requirement decision being made (such decision being required within 90 days of receipt of the Information), subject to the requirements of the Public Records Act 2005 and in accordance with any applicable disposal authorities under that Act.
-(Information in physical form that is not required by NZ Police will also be destroyed, or returned to IR at IR’s request, within 90 days of the non-requirement decision, subject to the requirements of the Public Records Act 2005 and in accordance with any applicable disposal authorities under that Act.)
+Information shared with a Requesting Agency that is not required by that Requesting Agency for the purposes set out in this Agreement will be deleted from operational files within 90 days of the non-requirement decision being made (such decision being required within 90 days of receipt of the Information), subject to the requirements of the Public Records Act 2005 and in accordance with any applicable disposal authorities under that Act.
+(Information in physical form that is not required by a Requesting Agency will also be destroyed, or returned to IR at IR’s request, within 90 days of the non-requirement decision, subject to the requirements of the Public Records Act 2005 and in accordance with any applicable disposal authorities under that Act.)

-IR records of Information requests from NZ Police and the responses to those requests, and IR records of the proactive provision of Information to NZ Police, will be deleted from operational files within 90 days of receipt of a non-requirement decision from NZ Police, subject to the requirements of the Public Records Act 2005 and in accordance with any applicable disposal authorities under that Act.
+IR records of Information requests from a Requesting Agency and the responses to those requests, and IR records of the proactive provision of Information to a Requesting Agency, will be deleted from operational files within 90 days of receipt of a non-requirement decision from NZ Police, subject to the requirements of the Public Records Act 2005 and in accordance with any applicable disposal authorities under that Act.
 IR may retain administrative records documenting the fact that requests were received and transfers occurred in accordance with the Public Records Act 2005.

-The NZ Police deletion/destruction/return obligation applies to Information shared by IR only and not to Information obtained independently by NZ Police.
-The IR deletion obligation applies to records of Information requests and responses, and to the records of proactive releases of Information to NZ Police, but not to the original collections of Information held by IR.
+The Requesting Agency deletion/destruction/return obligation applies to Information shared by IR only and not to Information that a Requesting Agency has obtained independently.
+The IR deletion obligation applies to records of Information requests and responses, and to the records of proactive releases of Information to a Requesting Agency, but not to the original collections of Information held by IR.

 IR Retention

-If IR does not receive a non-requirement decision following the initial provision of Information to NZ Police (as outlined above) IR will retain its records of Information requests and of the provision of Information for a period of 7 years following which the records will be deleted, subject to the requirements of the Public Records Act 2005 and any applicable disposal authorities under that Act.
+If IR does not receive a non-requirement decision following the initial provision of Information to a Requesting Agency (as outlined above) IR will retain its records of Information requests and of the provision of Information for a period of 7 years following which the records will be deleted, subject to the requirements of the Public Records Act 2005 and any applicable disposal authorities under that Act.
 IR may retain administrative records documenting the fact that requests were received and transfers occurred in accordance with the Public Records Act 2005.

 Codes of conduct